Susan McGuire Smith

-Ms. Smith spent most of her 26-year federal government career with NASA, first at NASA Headquarters Office of General Counsel and then at Marshall Space Flight Center, serving as Chief Counsel there for more than 14 years.
+Susan McGuire Smith spent most of her federal legal career with NASA, serving as Chief Counsel at Marshall Space Flight Center for 14 years.
 Her expertise is in government contracts, ethics, and personnel law.

 A supervisor with 44 years of service who failed to follow agency policy when a mail carrier was bitten while on duty ends up losing her job based on this and several other misjudgments in carrying out her supervisory responsibilities.

 The Merit Systems Protection Board is not the only forum to challenge OPM’s breach of its settlement agreement with a fired employee.
 He now gets his day in the claims court to seek monetary damages according to the appeals court.

 A balky website for filing appeals with the MSPB is turned aside as an excuse for missing the filing deadline by both the Board and the appeals court.
 The employee is therefore out of luck in trying to challenge her removal.

 The first time around the agency mitigated a proposed removal to a 2-week suspension.
 This time it mitigated a proposed removal to a demotion.
 The employee unsuccessfully argued double punishment, but the MSPB and the appeals court say “not.”